-Note: The Taxpayer Relief Act of 1997 imposed additional limitations on interest deductions when the corporation is a policyholder or beneficiary with respect to a life insurance, endowment, or annuity contract issued after June 8, 1997.
-For details, see Act section 1084 and section 264(f).
-Attach a statement showing the computation of the deduction disallowed under section 264(f).
+Note: The deduction for interest is limited when the corporation is a policyholder or beneficiary with respect to a life insurance, endowment, or annuity contract issued after June 8, 1997.
+For details, see section 264(f).
+Attach a statement showing the computation of the deduction.